vasconeves/MCAL/README.md

 # MCAL
 MCAL is a python program that uses the pseudo equivalent widths (PEWs) of high-resolution spectral lines from the HARPS spectrograph to infer temperatures and metallicities of M-dwarf stars.

 From the results of MCAL a paper was written and published in Astronomy and Astrophysics magazine entitled *Metallicity of M dwarfs.
 III.
-Planet-metallicity and planet-stellar mass correlations of the HARPS GTO M dwarf sample*
+Planet-metallicity and planet-stellar mass correlations of the HARPS GTO M dwarf sample*.

 url: https://ui.adsabs.harvard.edu/abs/2013A%26A...551A..36N/abstract